rwaldron/tc39-notes/es7/2017-01/jan-24.md

 DE: I would worry that would have weird refactoring hazards, if we said that if you invoke this feature, then you step into a different RegExp grammar

 WH: Describing entertaining problems we'll encounter when modifying the Annex B grammar to add named capture groups: That grammar is unique among the grammars in the spec in that the grammar is highly ambiguous and the order of productions matters.
 The production that's listed first wins.
-For `\k` there'd be two productions, one for parsing `\k<id>`, and the other one being a `\k`; if the parse of the first fails, the second one would be picked, which is undesirable.
+For `\k` there'd be two productions, one for parsing `\k&lt;id>`, and the other one being a `\k`; if the parse of the first fails, the second one would be picked, which is undesirable.

 DE: OK; we'll disable the `\k` identity production in `+N` mode in Annex B.